 6. Patience Composting cooked food may take longer than composting other materials.
 Be patient and allow the composting process to work its magic.
 Over time, you’ll be rewarded with rich, dark compost that can improve the health of your garden.

-See also How to cook in wow
+See also How to cook dried lima beans fast

 By following these tips, you can successfully compost cooked food and contribute to a more sustainable lifestyle.
 Happy composting!